dccn-tg/dr-data-stager/README.md

    After a data-acquisition in lab is completed, the streamer initiates the data transfer.
 Given that every data-acquisition is associated with a DCCN project ID, the streamer calls out to the data stager to resolve the DAC namespace corresponding to the project ID and submits a data stager task.

-   Given that there is no particular RDR user involved in this automatic data transfer, a RDR service account is used for transfer.
+   Given that there is no particular RDR user involved in this automatic data transfer, a RDR service account is used to interact with RDR and transfer data to RDR.

 2. Researcher uses data-stager to transfer data between RDR and the DCCN's project storage.